TheKevJames/web/readmes/oss.rst

 - A bunch of `web`_ projects which form varying chunks of my website, small web-tools, and single-page Chrome extensions.

-- Various Python `tidbits`_ which would otherwise be copied-and-pasted into most projects I touch are released on PyPI.
-This sort of thing would be much better solved by a file- or method-level ``git subtree``-like feature, but sadly one does not exist.

 - Various miscellaneous `publishing`_ lives in a repo as well.
 Most of this is linked to from my `blog`_.